lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~
 Voucher_Info = (
     LOC_W:      tstr,
-    ENC_ID_U:   bstr
+    ENC_ID:     bstr
 )
 ~~~~~~~~~~~

 where

 * LOC_W is location information about the authorization server, used by the authenticator
-* ENC_ID_U is the encrypted identity of the device, passed on from the authenticator to the authorization server, calculated as follows:
+* ENC_ID is the encrypted blob carrying the identity of the device and an optional identity of the authenticator, passed on from the authenticator to the authorization server, calculated as follows:

-ENC_ID_U is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC8152}}) computed from the following:
+ENC_ID is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC8152}}) computed from the following:

 * The encryption key K_1 and nonce IV_1 are derived as specified in {{reuse}}.
 * 'protected' is a byte string of size 0